 - Applicants who are graduates of foreign secondary schools where the primary language is not English must obtain a composite score of at least 550 (or a 213-220) on the computer-based test from the Test of English as a Foreign Language (TOEFL) or ESL Level 109.

-- The Admissions Committee does not deny an applicant because of an occasional “W” on their transcript.
-If an applicant has a pattern of excessive withdraws and/or course repeats an interview may be requested.
+- The Nursing Admission, Polices, and Standards Committee does not deny an applicant because of an occasional “W” on his/her transcript.
+If an applicant has a pattern of excessive withdraws and/or course repeats, an interview may be requested.